 Disney's Christmas at the Grand Floridian is prettier than ever!
-Each year we love to visit and bring photos of the large gingerbread house, Christmas trees, and more victorian Christmas inspiration to decorate your home for the holidays.
+Each year we love to visit and bring ideas of Victorian Christmas decorations in photos of the large gingerbread house, Christmas trees, and more victorian holiday inspiration to decorate your home for the holidays.

-Christmas at the Grand Floridian resort is filled with victorian Christmas inspiration.
-Starting at the entrance outside these garlands are a hint of what is to come inside.
+Christmas at the Grand Floridian resort is filled with victorian Christmas decorations.
+Starting at the entrance outside beautifully decorated garlands are a hint of what is to come inside.

 Christmas past, as well as 2019, bring beautiful and charming ideas.
 In this post are photos from years past followed by new photos of 2019.

 While visiting Walt Disney World in 2016 I had an opportunity to observe holiday decorations from different time periods and different locations around the world.
 The Grand Floridian exhibits their Victorian Christmas decorations with such class!

 There are many elements to their design that make it the turn of the 20th-century.
 Some details they used are Victorian Bird Cage Ornament, White Poinsettia Garland, Lace Ornaments, and Cream Velvet Ribbon just to name a few.

 Another great feature of the resort is the life-sized gingerbread house.
 The picture does not adequately capture the size, scale, and detail of this wonderful piece.
 But this year I captured some photos towards the end of the post that might give you a good idea.

 I wish I could filter in some of the delicious gingerbread aromas from this real gingerbread house.

 It is so large that several cast members are inside offering gingerbread cookies to the guests!

 So, let me encourage you to add a Gingerbread House Centerpiece or Gingerbread Men Ornaments to your Victorian Christmas decor.
 Remember, it's always good to think about all the senses when decorating.